Pawnshops hit paydirt as Southeast Asians sweat before pay day

 In Malaysia, pawnbrokers are typically run by ethnic Chinese families, but more government-linked firms have entered the business to cater for hard-up Muslim Malays.

-Pos Malaysia Bhd (PSHL.KL), the national postal service, branched into the Islamic pawnbroking business or Ar-Rahnu in July 2012.
+Pos Malaysia Bhd, the national postal service, branched into the Islamic pawnbroking business or Ar-Rahnu in July 2012.
 “The business is already contributing to profits,” chief executive Iskandar Mizal Mahmood said.

 Its pawnbroking business enjoys pre-tax profit margins of more than 30 percent due to the high frequency of transactions, chief executive Peter Lim told Reuters, while handling an intricately designed gold belt that he said had probably been a family heirloom before it was pawned.